bootdotdev/blog/content/jobs/learn-coding-fast.md

 Courses that do allow you to write and submit code for feedback are probably the right ones to be taking.
 In addition to programming courses, do some google searches for small projects that you can do on the side, particularly projects related to the courses you just completed.

 _Tip: Build a project as you make your way through any learning material.
-A personal project you can publish to Github is a great way to get started._
+A personal project you can publish to GitHub is a great way to get started._

 ## 4. Googling is a skill.
 Learn to Google better